 - ¾ cup dark or semi-sweet chocolate chips

-- Preheat oven to 350 degrees.
+- Preheat oven to 350℉.
 Line two sheet pans with parchment paper.

 - Combine the ingredients in a medium bowl, except for the chocolate chips.
-I use my standup mixer but you can also use a mixing bowl and wooden spoon.
+You can also use a standup mixer.
 Mix until well combined.

 - With a small cookie scoop, scoop dough onto pans to make about 2 dozen cookies give or take.
-With hands, slightly flatten each cookie dough mound to form round cookie shape.
+With hands, slightly flatten each cookie dough mound to form a round cookie shape.

-- Bake for 8-10 minutes or until cookie centers are done and outsides are golden.
+- Bake for 10-15 minutes or until cookie centers are done and outsides are golden.
 Baking time will depend on the size of the cookies.
 Start with 10 minutes and add time as needed.